josephlett/index.html/README.md

-# A data science project portfolio should showcase your skills and experience in various data science techniques and technologies.
-Here are some possible requirements to include in your portfolio:

 Data Cleaning and Pre-Processing: Include at least one project that demonstrates your ability to clean and pre-process data.
 This could involve removing duplicates, handling missing values, or transforming data into a different format.